 Technology and Size Impact HDTV Costs and Savings

 The chart raises a number of questions, though.
 In an age when screen size is everything, how does one begin to compare the smaller televisions of a generation ago (which used cathode ray tube technology) to today's super-huge LED screens?
-As it turns out, while new HDTVs may be bigger, their power consumption remains smaller, says Enervee CEO Matthias Kurwig.
+As it turns out, while new TVs with HDR and other flashy features may be bigger, their power consumption remains smaller, says Enervee CEO Matthias Kurwig.

 "There is still a big opportunity to save a lot of energy by replacing older, less efficient TVs with newer models," Kurwig said.
 "For example, on average, a 65" LED TV today uses half the power compared to a 35" CRT TV from 10 years ago."